cppitems/cppitems/items/001/item.md

 ## Coding Style
 Formatting source code is only important if humans have to look at the code (Even auto-generated code might be looked at by humans, e.g., to debug an error).
-As many flavours of coding-styles and formatting exist, bigger projects restrict this freedom and settle with a set of rules for formatting and naming.
+As many flavors of coding-styles and formatting exist, bigger projects restrict this freedom and settle with a set of rules for formatting and naming.

 > Examples for rules defined through a coding style?